 (Dungeons may be referred to by other terms, such as settlements, villages, or structures.)

 Dungeons are open world structures that the player comes across while exploring.
 Randomly generated quests use above-ground dungeons, microdungeons, small structures, and land features as landmarks.
-The number of dungeons on a planet depend on that planet's size:
+The number of major dungeons on a planet depend on that planet's size:

 - Small Planet: 1 dungeon